UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 When should you think about this audit?

 The report helps you determine what causes such problems and how to solve them.
-It will also come in handy when you know that many elements need changes, but you’re not sure where to start.
+It will also come in handy when you know many elements need changes, but you’re not sure where to start.

-Key elements of the UX audit
+Key elements of the UX audits

 The structure of the reports can differ in every project, but many of them will include the following elements.